bbk-pij-2012-22/customer-subscription-services/README.md

 **Docker Compose (recommended)** To run the application via docker compose, you will need the latest version of Docker desktopinstalled and running.
 Follow instructions here: https://www.docker.com/get-started.
 This is all you need and is why it is the recommended approach.

 **Git clone** To fire up the dockerised mysql instances, you will need Docker installed and running.
 Follow instructions here: https://www.docker.com/get-started.
 To successfully run the command `mvn spring-boot:run`, you will need maven installed (http://maven.apache.org/install.html).
+Note again that the main application expects the DB to be available on port 3307 and that the tests expect the DB to be available on port 3308.

 ## Running the tests